khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 [^devartists]: Just like a lot of web development now involves adding features to wordpress, I think a lot of the programming in games in the coming years will be about adding features to Unity/UDK/your favorite engine.
 This is good news for artists and generalists, but not so much for devs.

-[^barn]: Valve also has an incentive in slowly accepting horses in the barn, unless they see a terrible drop in the prices of games.
+[^barn]: They also have an incentive to not accept games into the store too quickly, otherwise we would see a terrible drop in the prices of games.